kba/hocr-spec/hocr-spec.md

 ## 7 Character Information

-Character-level information may be put on any element that contains only a single "line" of text; if no other layout element applies, the `ocr_cinfo` element may be used.
+Character-level information may be put on any element that contains only a single "line" of text.

 ### `ocr_cinfo`

+If no other layout element applies, the `ocr_cinfo` element may be used.

 ### `cuts`